 (10) have experienced long-term physical pain due to injury;

-(11) are at risk of becoming or have become drug or alcohol abusers or chemically dependent;
+(11) are at risk of becoming or have become drug or alcohol abusers or have substance use disorder;

 (12) have experienced homelessness;

 (14) have been adjudicated children in need of protection or services.

 The program must be designed not to duplicate existing programs, but to enable schools to collaborate with county social service agencies and county health boards and with local public and private providers to assure that at-risk children and youth receive health care, mental health services, family drug and alcohol counseling, and needed social services.
 Screenings and referrals under this program shall not duplicate screenings under section 121A.17.

 The program must be designed to take advantage of available federal funding, including the following:

 (1) child welfare funds under United States Code, title 42, sections 620-628 (1988) and United States Code, title 42, sections 651-669 (1988);

 (2) funds available for health care and health care screening under medical assistance, United States Code, title 42, section 1396 (1988);

 (3) social services funds available under United States Code, title 42, section 1397 (1988);